arcus/education_fellows/intro-to-r.md

   - [Researchers: Why R?](https://www.youtube.com/watch?v=Ids4FO5nTBE&t=07m19s) (section of interest is around 4 minutes).
 This is a clip from a longer presentation given to learners at the Children's Hospital of Philadelphia.
 * [Feedback](#Feedback)

+## Lesson Preparation

+If you intend to do the hands on activity in this module, we have a bit of preparation for you to do now.
+Please log in to the clinical informatics fellows training lab at https://train-268.lab.arcus.chop.edu/.

+An Arcus Training Lab holds real, deidentified data for around 300k CHOP patients, taken from Epic's Clarity reporting database and reshaped into what we call the "Arcus Data Repository" schema.
+This is a bit different than the CDW and we'll go over some of the differences and why they exist in the "Arcus" module later on.

+The Arcus training lab has a number of tools you can use to work with the data contained in the lab.
+The mental model is a "clean room" -- all work takes place in the lab, and individual-level data cannot be taken out of the lab (as per the terms of use you all signed).
+When not in use, the Arcus lab shuts down to save money, so you'll probably need to click to start.
+Go ahead and do that now!

 ## What is R?